Can you wear glasses in a passport photo?

 - Check that no frame shadow is visible on the wall or your face, even if the glasses themselves are out of shot.

 Common home-photo mistakes: photographing with reading glasses left on "just for this one," forgetting glasses pushed up onto the forehead, and not noticing lens glare on a small phone screen that becomes obvious once the photo is enlarged.
-Passport Photo Maker's checker catches all three automatically during upload.
+Reviewing your shot at full zoom in the editor is the reliable way to catch all three — the checker will not flag them for you.
+Taking a child's photo?
+Our baby passport photo guide covers positioning and lighting for infants.

 How to Make Sure Your Passport Photo Complies with Glasses Rules